o3de/o3de.org/content/docs/user-guide/components/reference/ui/canvas-asset-ref.md

 Use UI Canvas Asset Ref nodes to reference the canvas in Script Canvas.

 If you want to place a UI canvas on a 3D mesh that a user can interact with, use this component in conjunction with the [**UI Canvas on Mesh**](/docs/user-guide/components/reference/ui/canvas-on-mesh) component.
-For more information about, refer to [Placing UI Canvases in the 3D World](/docs/user-guide/interactivity/user-interface/canvases/placing-canvases-3d).
+For more information, refer to [Placing UI Canvases in the 3D World](/docs/user-guide/interactivity/user-interface/canvases/placing-canvases-3d).

 ## Provider